chudsaviet/transmission-telegram/README.md

 6. Create directory in /etc and copy config in it:
     `mkdir /etc/transmission-telegram`
     `cp config.ini.example /etc/transmission-telegram/config.ini`
+7. Generate secret:
+    `dd if=/dev/urandom bs=4096 cnt=1 | sha256sum`
-7. Edit config to set Transmission and Telegram credentials:
+8. Edit config to set Transmission and Telegram credentials, and secret:
     `editor /etc/transmission-telegram/config.ini`
-8. Copy systemd service definition to systemd directory:
+9. Copy systemd service definition to systemd directory:
     `cp scripts/transmission-telegram.service /etc/systemd/system/`
-9. If you are running bot at the same machine as Transmission, it would be better to start bot after Transmission.
+10. If you are running bot at the same machine as Transmission, it would be better to start bot after Transmission.
     Just edit `/etc/systemd/system/transmission-telegram.service` and add transmission-daemon.service to `after` section.
-10. Reload systemd daemons, enable and run transmission-telegram:
+11. Reload systemd daemons, enable and run transmission-telegram:
     `systemctl daemon-reload`
     `systemctl enable transmission-telegram.service`
     `systemctl start transmission-telegram`
-11. Check status of the daemon:
+12. Check status of the daemon:
     `systemctl status transmission-telegram`